 (1A) In this regulation —

+COVID-19 declaration has the meaning given in the Emergency Management Act 2005 section 77C(1);

 state of emergency declaration has the meaning given in the Emergency Management Act 2005 section 3.

 (1) Tenders are to be publicly invited according to the requirements of this Division before a local government enters into a contract for another person to supply goods or services if the consideration under the contract is, or is expected to be, more, or worth more, than $250 000 unless subregulation (2) states otherwise.